 I always make sure to take a book to read while I’m at the beach.
 Laying around all day can get boring really fast.
 I have also found over the years that Nicholas Sparks’ books are perfect on any occasion, but especially the beach.

-I also cannot go a day without listening to music, so I always keep my iPod charged and ready to go.
-The beach is a very easy place to ruin good headphones, so you might want to invest in a cheap $5 pair from Dollar General.
+I also cannot go a day without listening to music, so I always keep my Phone charged and ready to go.
+I also have a few go-to Spotify playlists downloaded to listen to offline.
+Wifi isn’t typically available on the beach!
+The beach is also a very easy place to ruin good headphones, so you might want to invest in a cheap $5 pair from the dollar store or a gas station.
 Or, if you’re hanging out with a group on the beach, bring a speaker so everyone can hear your awesome spring break playlist.

 10. Beach Bag / Big Purse